Think a fabulous living room space needs to cost a lot? It doesn’t have to.

 Pillows!
 Nothing adds affordable style like pillows.
 These oblong pillows on the couch are these Isunda cushions from Ikea, but those expensive-looking white fur ones? $13 bucks each.
 You do need to buy pillow inserts (the pillows come with the cover only), but you can get the best deal if you buy them in packs of 4.
 You also get the best deal if you buy your pillows in packs of 4 too; like this set, also from Phantoscope or this pretty neutral set.
 (The pillows on the chairs came with the couch, but I didn’t want the couch pillows to be so matchy-matchy, so I repurposed them).

 The rug.
 I’m a big proponent of the necessity of an area rug in any living space where there’s flooring (with the exception of the dining room and kitchen).
 It adds coziness and focuses the space, so the furniture isn’t aimlessly floating.
 Area rugs are also practical.
-The absolute best bang-for-your-buck area rugs is the Diagona Designs line.
+The absolute best bang-for-your-buck area rugs are the Diagona Designs line.

 They come in lots of designs and the price is unbeatable (prices fluctuate so catch them when they’re low.
 I bought this 8×10 rug for $86).
-I can vouch for the quality because, well, I walk on this rug everyday.
+I can vouch for the quality because, well, I walk on this rug every day.
 (This Ottomanson Paterson rug is even more affordable…completely insanely inexpensive for a rug of that size!).

 They’re the $8 Lack side tables from Ikea.
 And have no assembly fears…all you need to do is screw on the legs and I promise, it’s simple.
 These tables are big and roomy and they work great as a generously sized nightstand in bedrooms too (you’ll see ‘em there in an upcoming post).
 I put two together as a coffee table and I used a third as a side table.

-The greenery.
+The Greenery.
 The grass planters on the coffee tables were $5 each from Five Below.
 Decor items are seasonal but you can always nab just the right accent piece at Five Below for…yup, $5 or less of course.
 You can read about my succulents and that palm tree (from BJs) in the corner on this post.

 For an affordable modern look for your dining room, I recommend using these chairs with two upholstered chairs like the powder blue ones I recommend above at the heads of the table.
-The chairs are also amazing to use for your simchas because they’re stackable!
+The chairs are also amazing to use for your simchos because they’re stackable!
 I also love the other options available from Poly and Bark like these Eames-Style chairs (they’d be so cute in a dinette…and easy to wash!
 I didn’t choose them because I wanted a stackable option).

 What are your favorite budget decor finds?
 Stay tuned for a post on budget children’s bedroom decor!